 Day 1 - Arrival in Moscow

 Arrival in Moscow, with a transfer to the centrally located 3* Maxima Panorama Hotel.

 Day 2 - Moscow: Excursion Day

-In the morning, an orientation meeting will be hosted by our expert guide, where your train tickets will be issued, an overview of the tour will be provided and any questions you may have will be answered.
+You will be met bright and early by our expert guide who will provide an overview of your day in Moscow, and any questions about the day you may have will be answered.
 You will then be taken on a half day tour exploring Moscow, including the 'must see' Red Square, with the Kremlin and St Basil’s Cathedral, Alexander Gardens and the Eternal Flame, Lenin’s mausoleum, the memorial to Soviet cosmonauts and the famous artist’s quarter of Old Arbat.

 Day 3 - Moscow: Free Day

 You will have a free day to explore, discover and experience everything the Russian capital has to offer.

 The majority of the day is free, allowing you to relax and explore Moscow, or take an optional excursions, before packing, and preparing, to check out of the hotel.
 You will be provided with a transfer to the railway station, where our guide will advise, and assist, in purchasing provisions for the train if desired, accompany you to the platform, ensure that everyone is settled into their cabins and answer any last minute questions.